 - and only 45% (less than half!) finished by the time of their 99% probability level.

-As Buehler et al. wrote, “The results for the 99% probability level are especially striking: Even when asked to make a highly conservative forecast, a prediction that they felt virtually certain that they would fulfill, students’ confidence in their time estimates far exceeded their accomplishments.”4
+As Buehler et. al. (2002) wrote, "The results for the 99% probability level are especially striking: Even when asked to make a highly conservative forecast, a prediction that they felt virtually certain that they would fulfill, students' confidence in their time estimates far exceeded their accomplishments."

-A clue to the underlying problem with the planning algorithm was uncovered by Newby-Clark et al., who found that
+A clue to the underlying problem with the planning algorithm was uncovered by Newby-Clark et. al. (2000), who found that:

-- Asking subjects for their predictions based on realistic “best guess” scenarios; and
+- Asking subjects for their predictions based on realistic "best guess" scenarios; or

-But experiment has shown that the more detailed subjects’ visualization, the more optimistic (and less accurate) they become.
-Buehler et al. asked an experimental group of subjects to describe highly specific plans for their Christmas shopping—where, when, and how.6 On average, this group expected to finish shopping more than a week before Christmas.
-Another group was simply asked when they expected to finish their Christmas shopping, with an average response of four days.
-Both groups finished an average of three days before Christmas.
+But experiment has shown that the more detailed subjects' visualization, the more optimistic (and less accurate) they become.
+Buehler et. al. (2002) asked an experimental group of subjects to describe highly specific plans for their Christmas shopping - where, when, and how.
+On average, this group expected to finish shopping more than a week before Christmas.
+Another group was simply asked when they expected to finish their Christmas shopping, with an average response of 4 days.
+Both groups finished an average of 3 days before Christmas.

-Likewise, Buehler et al., reporting on a cross-cultural study, found that Japanese students expected to finish their essays ten days before deadline.
-They actually finished one day before deadline.
-Asked when they had previously completed similar tasks, they responded, “one day before deadline.”
+Likewise, Buehler et. al. (2002), reporting on a cross-cultural study, found that Japanese students expected to finish their essays 10 days before deadline.
+They actually finished 1 day before deadline.
+Asked when they had previously completed similar tasks, they responded, "1 day before deadline."
 This is the power of the outside view over the inside view.

 A similar finding is that experienced outsiders, who know less of the details, but who have relevant memory to draw upon, are often much less optimistic and much more accurate than the actual planners and implementers.